-There is an optional argument "force" that can be used with the 'erase' command.
-The force argument will force the 'erase' command to erase all blocks in the specified address range even if they have been marked bad.
-Without the "force" argument, the 'erase' command will skip bad blocks in an effort to preserve bad block information.
-Extreme caution must be used when using the "force" argument.
-If a block has been marked bad by the NAND manufacturer, and the block is erased with the "force" argument, there is no way to ever recover the bad block information.
+There is an optional force argument that can be used with the erase command.
+The force argument will force the erase command to erase all blocks in the specified address range even if they have been marked bad.
+Without the force argument, the erase command will skip bad blocks in an effort to preserve bad block information.
+Extreme caution must be used when using the force argument.
+If a block has been marked bad by the NAND manufacturer, and the block is erased with the force argument, there is no way to ever recover the bad block information.
 For example:

-'''

-erase /dev/nand0 B10 B502 force
+losh> erase /dev/nand0 B10 B502 force

-'''

-Note: The legacy syntax erase <offset> <length> <device> is only supported for compatibility reasons.
+NOTE: The legacy syntax erase <offset> <length> <device> is only supported for compatibility reasons.